In this Article

 "CMAs are called upon when there's trouble," says Campbell.
 "They're called on when companies realize that they're losing money, or they need integrity connected to their numbers and their reports need to be reliable."

-The U.S. Bureau of Labor Statistics (BLS) projects that jobs for CMAs will grow by 7% from 2020 to 2030.
-That translates into 135,000 positions each year.
+The U.S. Bureau of Labor Statistics (BLS) projects that jobs for CMAs will grow by 4.4% through 2032.
+That translates into 81,800 new positions.
 Some of those openings will be due to retirement, but complex tax laws and regulations also will spur growth.

 The BLS doesn't break out pay for accounting specialties, so salaries include CMAs, CPAs, and accountants in general.
 Earning a certification such as CMA can boost your salary and qualify you for higher-paying jobs.

-Your experience, where you work, and where you live also can influence your salary.
+How much you can make as an accountant depends on your experience, where you work, and where you live.
 Here are the top-paying metro areas for accountants.

 Once you're a CMA, you can use professional resources to stay on top of the latest conversations and trends in your field.
 Here are some resources to help you do that and advance your career.